GNOME/librsvg/CONTRIBUTING.md

 Then you can view the resulting `foo.png` image.
 Alternatively, you can use `./rsvg-view-3` for a quick-and-dirty SVG viewer.

+**Please update the test suite** with a suitable example file once you have things working (or before even writing code, if you like test-driven development), so we can avoid regressions later.
+The test suite is documented in [`tests/README.md`][tests-readme].

 [coc]: code_of_conduct.md
 [gitlab]: https://gitlab.gnome.org/GNOME/librsvg
 [bugs-browse]: https://gitlab.gnome.org/GNOME/librsvg/issues